Deepak-369/javascript-5.0/01-basic-js/readme.md

 -Let is a block scope code so we have been using let for most of the cases.

 2.var:-
--Var is a variable which is also used for changing the variable later stage.
+-Var is a type of variable which is also used for changing the variable later stage.
 -Var is used in browser so now a days we are don't use var most of the time.
 -
 3.const:-